Compare & Buy Car, Bike and Health Insurance Online - InsuranceDekho

 So, next time you explore insurance options, consider the Incurred Claim Ratio.
 It's a simple yet powerful tool to gauge an insurance company's standing.
 And don't just rely on it alone; consider other factors to make an informed decision.

-Comparing CSR and ICR
+Comparing Claim Settlement Ratio CSR and Incurred Claim Ratio ICR

 You might be scratching your head, trying to figure out exactly what the Claim Settlement Ratio (CSR) and Incurred Claim Ratio (ICR) have to do with each other and how they differ.
 These aren't just fancy terms; they're the backbone of an insurance company's operations.